oleg-nykolyn/goptional/README.md

 // Apply a predicate to the value of opt, if there is any. opt = opt.Filter(func(v int) bool { return v > 100 })
-// Returns an empty Optional as 123 is not even. opt = opt.Filter(func(v int) bool { return v%2 == 0 })
+// Returns an empty Optional, as 123 is not even. opt = opt.Filter(func(v int) bool { return v%2 == 0 })

 v := 0